Will Rap Over Hard Rock for Food: Production

 Will Rap Over Hard Rock for Food is the début solo album by Chuck Mosley, formerly of the band Faith No More.
 Mosley collaborated with several artists on the album, including former bandmate Roddy Bottum, Korn frontman Jonathan Davis and Rob Zombie guitarist John 5.
 Mosley met Davis while Korn were touring as part of the Ozzfest lineup, and shared what he had completed of the album at that point with him.
 Mosley's backing band for the album were dubbed the Vanduls Ugenst Allliderasy (VUA), and comprised members of other groups, including Cobra Verde guitarist Tim Parnin, and "a guy named Eric" from Pro-Pain.

 The album focuses on a mix of rap and rock music, a style which Mosley has been considered to have made popular with the release of Faith No More's We Care a Lot; a reworked version of that album's title track is featured on Will Rap Over Hard Rock for Food.
 The song "Sophie", a ballad, is named for Mosley's youngest daughter.
-Mosley began working on the album in 1997, but experienced delays due to ill health and personal issues.
+Mosley began working on the album in 1997, but experienced delays due to ill health and ongoing issues with substance abuse.